quicwg/quicwg.github.io/index.md

 ## Upcoming Meetings

-We will be meeting at [IETF 105 in Montreal](https://www.ietf.org/how/meetings/105/).
+We will be meeting at [IETF 106 in Singapore in November](https://www.ietf.org/how/meetings/106/).

 <!-- After that, we will be holding an [interim meeting in Tokyo in January](https://github.com/quicwg/wg-materials/blob/master/interim-19-01/arrangements.md). -->